Copacabana Fort revolt: Confrontation on the Paraná River

-On July 10, colonel Tertuliano Potiguara was tasked with crushing the uprising.
-The President of the Republic dismissed Clodoaldo da Fonseca on the 12th.
-Forces from the 2nd Military Region (including the 4th Battalion of Caçadores) and the Public Force of São Paulo followed the Paraná River, on the border of Mato Grosso.
+On 10 July, colonel Tertuliano Potiguara was tasked with crushing the uprising.
+President Epitácio Pessoa dismissed Clodoaldo da Fonseca on 12 July.
+Forces from the 2nd Military Region (including the 4th Battalion of Caçadores) and the Public Force of São Paulo moved to the Paraná River, on the border of Mato Grosso.
 A squadron of three planes did the reconnaissance.
 The Public Force contingent included 255 soldiers and 21 officers from its 2nd Infantry Battalion reinforcing colonel Potiguara, while the 4th Battalion, with 617 men, remained in reserve in Bauru.
-The legal forces concentrated near Três Lagoas, on the São Paulo side.
+The loyalist forces concentrated near Três Lagoas, on the São Paulo side.
 A veteran of World War I, colonel Potiguara prepared to cross the Paraná River under the cover of his artillery and machine guns.

 The fight never took place.
-On June 13, general Alberto Cardoso de Aguiar conferred with Clodoaldo da Fonseca at the Três Lagoas railway station, convincing him to surrender unconditionally to avoid bloodshed.
+On 13 June, general Alberto Cardoso de Aguiar conferred with Clodoaldo da Fonseca at the Três Lagoas railway station, convincing him to surrender unconditionally to avoid bloodshed.
 Some of the most extreme revolutionaries still wanted to fight, but Clodoaldo gave up command and was arrested.
 The new commander, general Cardoso de Aguiar, returned the units to their headquarters.
 Mato Grosso reservists, with the exception of those in the 16th Battalion of Caçadores, were disbanded.